MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 ( ( [Measure] ) + 2 ) * 2
 ``````

-As our :::no-loc text="Measure = 10":::, this is the same as:
+As the measure is :::no-loc text="Measure = 10":::, this is the same as:

 ```dax
 ( ( 10 ) + 2 ) * 2